jirilebl/diffyqs-webwork/README.md

 # Notes on Diffy Qs WeBWorK Problems

 A set of WeBWorK problems for courses teaching a class with the *Notes on Diffy Qs* textbook.
-Currently these should be treated as **beta** quality.

 Coverage is Chapters 0, 1, 2, 3, 4, 6, 7, 8.
 It should have enough for a
 normal ODE course which uses 0, 1, 2, 6, 7 or perhaps 0, 1, 2, 3, 8 if doing
 systems.
 Chapters 4 and 8 are a little more sparse, there are a few problems for 5.1, but not enough to run the whole chapter.
+Also appendix A is not yet covered.

 ## How to use?